chapmanbe/pyConTextNLP/README.rst

 The Skeleton of an Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To illustrate how to use pyConTextNLP, i've taken some code excerpts
+To illustrate how to use pyConTextNLP, I've taken some code excerpts
 from a simple application that was written to identify critical finders
 in radiology reports.

-The first step in building an application is to define *itemData*
+The first step in building an application is to define ``itemData``
 objects for your problem.
-The package contains *itemData* objects
+The package contains ``itemData`` objects
-defined in pyConTextNLP.pyConTextGraph.itemData.
+defined in pyConTextNLP.pyConText.itemData.
 Common negation terms,
 conjunctions, pseudo-negations, etc. are defined in here.
 An itemData
 instance consists of a 4-tuple.
 Here is an excerpt